juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 The term multi-sided platform is typically used in the context of [describing business models when differentiating from the traditional pipeline business](https://hbr.org/2016/04/pipelines-platforms-and-the-new-rules-of-strategy).
 Multi-sided platforms decentralize the service & product suppliers, whereas pipeline businesses are the service or product suppliers.

-Take for example Marriot.com, a traditional pipeline business and one of the largest lodging providers in the world owning thousands of hotel properties.
+Take, for example, Marriot.com, a traditional pipeline business and one of the world's largest lodging providers, owning thousands of hotel properties.

 {{< figure src="/img/marriot-home.png" title="Marriot.com — Traditional Pipeline Business" >}}